freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-lightbox/index.md

 /* You want the previews a little transparent to show that they are "inactive".
-   You then add an .active or :hover class to animate the selections for your user when they interact with our controls and clickable content.
+   You then add an .active or :hover class to animate the selections for your user when they interact with your controls and clickable content.
  */

 img.preview, img.modal-preview {